 - Make your services clear

 During this time, many businesses are offering extra services and have individual practices on how customers should stay safe.
 Put clear signs out for customers so that they understand your services available (takeout, curbside pick), how to pick up food, and your current hours of operation.
-This way, your team are not approached often with questions.
+This way, your team is not approached often with questions.

 - Reserve parking spaces near the front door for curbside pickup only

-Make it easy for customers to pickup their food and exit easily by reserving the first few spots in the parking lot for these services.
+Make it easy for customers to pick up their food and exit easily by reserving the first few spots in the parking lot for these services.
 It also makes for an easier and more pleasant experience for the customers who do not want to cross a busy parking lot with lots of people.
 Encourage customers to pay ahead of time by phone or online.